wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 1. Identify your "no-reply" public email address, such as "john_doe+github@gmail.com".

-   <strong>IMPORTANT PROTIP: The email specified to GPG should match the email in GitHub.</strong>
+   <strong>IMPORTANT PROTIP: The email specified to GPG should match an email in GitHub.</strong>

-1. While in a Terminal with the present working directory at your local repository, configure you valid GitHub user name and email (if you haven't already).
-For example:

-   <pre><strong>git config --global user.name "John Doe"
-   git config --global user.email "john_doe@gmail.com"
-   </strong></pre>

-   PROTIP: Any name and email can be specified in Git.
-That's a big reason organizations ask for cryptographically signing commits in GitHub, which requires that the email specified be validated.

 <hr />